pereaanamaria/prostate_cancer_classifier/README.md

 ## Before you start
 The [`constants.py`](constants.py) file contains the generalised variables that will be used throughout the notebooks in this repository.
-It is advisable to update the Python file according to the user's preference.
+It is advisable to update this Python file before you start running the notebooks.

 ## Dataset
 The training and testing data used for this project was provided by the PROSTATEx Challenges: